 What is intellectual property?

 IP is all around us.
-The inventions and products that we use every day all had their beginnings as intellectual property.
-IP is what you create, invent, or develop as a result of your intellectual activity.
+The inventions and products that we use every day all had their beginnings as IP.
+IP is what you create, invent or develop as a result of your intellectual activity.
 IP is valuable, and just like other types of property you own, it comes with legal rights.

 Why does intellectual property matter?